aequitas-aod/aequitas-home/docs/source/usecase-s1-child-neglect.rst

 Introduction and background
 ---------------------------
 The Child Neglect use case addresses one of the most ethically and socially sensitive domains of AI: the identification of children potentially exposed to abuse or neglect.
 The overarching goal was to investigate whether AI could responsibly assist medical professionals in detecting patterns indicative of child abuse without replacing or undermining clinical judgment.
-Early in the analysis, AEQUITAS’ Zero-Question Methodology39 —which asks whether AI should be used at all— revealed that the available hospital dataset, despite containing valuable diagnostic information (notably the “NAP – Neglect and Abuse Pediatric” flag), was statistically limited and ethically sensitive.
+Early in the analysis, AEQUITAS’ Zero-Question Methodology [1]_ —which asks whether AI should be used at all— revealed that the available hospital dataset, despite containing valuable diagnostic information (notably the “NAP – Neglect and Abuse Pediatric” flag), was statistically limited and ethically sensitive.

 Rather than pursuing predictive classification, the project pivoted toward AI-supported knowledge extraction and decision support, using LLMs to derive structured rules from clinical manuals.
 These manuals describe symptoms, injury patterns, and professional protocols for handling suspected cases of maltreatment.
 The extracted rules were subsequently validated and compiled into a five-question digital checklist (NAP Checklist) designed to guide emergency doctors in recognizing early warning signs of abuse.